MapRock/TimeMolecules/tutorials/time_molecules_skills/readmd.md

 An AI agent can be taught these patterns as skills.

+## How is this different from the contents of llm_prompts?

+The articles in this directory should be complete lessons.
+The items in [llm_prompts](https://github.com/MapRock/TimeMolecules/tree/main/docs/llm_prompts) are designed for embeddings, they point to these full tutorials.

 ## Skills as a Directory of Capabilities

 One useful way to think about this is as a directory of capabilities.
 The agent should know that Time Molecules contains many objects, each with a purpose.
 Some objects select events.
 Some build or compare models.
 Some drill through to the underlying cases and events.
 Some expose metadata.
 Some help find similarities between models.